Shadenalturki/Phonebook-DataStructures/README.md

 This project is a **Phonebook Management System** implemented using **Binary Search Tree (BST)** and **Linked Lists** in **Java**.
 The system allows users to store, search, update, and delete contacts efficiently while also managing events and appointments.

 The phonebook maintains **contacts** with attributes such as:

-•Name
+- Name

-• Phone number
+- Phone number

-• Email address
+- Email address

-• Address
+- Address

-• Birthday
+- Birthday

-• Notes
+- Notes

 Additionally, it supports **event scheduling**, where users can:
 - Schedule events and appointments.